Genesis never says God created water — and that single silence pulls a thread running all the way to a well in Samaria.

 Genesis 1:1–2 · NRSVue 2021

 Most English translations read "In the beginning God created…" (KJV, ESV, NIV, NKJV).
-The NRSVue 2021 departs from this by rendering the Hebrew bərēʾšît (בְּרֵאשִׁית | bərēʾšît | Heb - H7225) in the construct state — meaning it functions as a temporal clause: when God began to create, the earth was already a formless void and the deep already existed.
+The NRSVue 2021 departs from this by rendering the Hebrew bərēʾšît (בְּרֵאשִׁית | bərēʾšît | ) in the construct state — meaning it functions as a temporal clause: when God began to create, the earth was already a formless void and the deep already existed.
 This is how the medieval rabbi Rashi read the passage, and it is the reading of the Jewish Publication Society Tanakh (1985) and the Common English Bible.
 It is a defensible grammatical choice, and it is significant: on this reading, verse 2 — the formless void, the darkness, the deep, the waters — describes the state of things at the moment creation begins, not a state produced by an initial creative act.
 The NRSVue translators made a deliberate decision here.
 The site uses NRSVue as its standard translation, and this article reflects that rendering.1

 The text does not say "and God made water."
-It says God's wind (רוּחַ | rûaḥ | Heb - H7307) — which is also his Spirit, also his breath; the word carries all three meanings simultaneously — was already hovering over water that was already there.
-The deep, the tehom (תְּהוֹם | tĕhôm | Heb - H8415) , is not something God makes.
+It says God's wind (רוּחַ | rûaḥ | ) — a word whose range spans wind, breath, and Spirit, and which context must decide in each verse, though this one has been read all three ways — was already hovering over water that was already there.
+The deep, the tehom (תְּהוֹם | tĕhôm | ) , is not something God makes.
 It is the environment into which the first creative word is spoken.1

 This article is an attempt to follow that thread forward — through the mist of Genesis 2, through a well dug by a patriarch, to a conversation in the heat of midday in Samaria, and finally to a river that flows from a throne at the end of all things.
-The argument here is exploratory, not definitive.
-What is being traced is a pattern, not a doctrine.

 Genesis 1 & 2

-The verb translated "swept" or "moved" in Genesis 1:2 is hovered (מְרַחֶפֶת | meraḥepet | Heb - H7363) , a participle suggesting sustained, active presence rather than a single action.
+The verb translated "swept" or "moved" in Genesis 1:2 is hovered (מְרַחֶפֶת | meraḥepet | ) , a participle suggesting sustained, active presence rather than a single action.
 The same root appears in Deuteronomy 32:11 for an eagle hovering over its young — watchful, protective, generative.
 The Spirit is not passing over water.
 The Spirit is attending to it.

 What happens next matters: God speaks, and things come into being.
 But water is not among the things spoken into existence.
 On the NRSVue reading, water isn't even a product of verse 1 — it is part of the scene that verse 1 introduces as already underway.
 The separation of waters above and below (Gen 1:6–8), the gathering of waters to reveal dry land (Gen 1:9–10) — these are organizational acts, not creative ones.
 God does not make water; he works with it.